russellsteadman/affiliate/docs/index.md

 ### config.tags[].modify

-This exposes an instance of the [`url-parse`](https://www.npmjs.com/package/url-parse#usage) library.
+This exposes a `URL` instance.
 This can be used to update individual parts of the URL, such as the hostname or hash.
-It expects the instance or a URL string to be returned.
+It expects the `URL` instance or a URL string to be returned.

 ## Affiliate API